 On October 1, 2012, we completed the acquisition of BlessingWhite, a provider of leadership development and employee engagement solutions.
-The total purchase price was \$10,762,000 in cash at closing and was subsequently reduced by a \$233,000 working capital adjustment received from the sellers in the first quarter of 2013.
-We recorded \$3,280,000 of amortizable intangible assets as a result of the acquisition, which includes \$1,761,000 of customer-related intangible assets which are being amortized over five years, \$1,238,000 of intellectual property related to training course content which is being amortized over five years, \$191,000 related to the acquired tradename which is being amortized over two years, and \$90,000 related to acquired technology which is being amortized over three years from the acquisition date.
+The total purchase price was \$10.8 million in cash at closing and was subsequently reduced by a \$0.2 million working capital adjustment paid by the sellers.
+We recorded \$3.3 million of amortizable intangible assets as a result of the acquisition, which includes \$1.8 million of customer-related intangible assets which are being amortized over five years, \$1.2 million of intellectual property related to training course content which is being amortized over five years, \$0.2 million related to the acquired tradename which is being amortized over two years, and \$0.1 million related to acquired technology which is being amortized over three years from the acquisition date.
 None of the goodwill recorded for financial statement purposes is deductible for tax purposes.
 BlessingWhite is included in the Learning Solutions segment and the results of its operations have been included in the consolidated financial statements since October 1, 2012.
 The pro-forma impact of the acquisition is not material to our results of operations.